Discord integration DLC

 To run the bot, you'll need Node.js and npm installed.
 Additionally, node-gyp is required for compiling the dependencies.

-• Move the bot subfolder to a convenient location.
+- Move the botsubfolder to a convenient location.

-• Navigate inside of it using the command line and type npm ci to install the dependencies.
+- Navigate inside of it using the command line and type npm cito install the dependencies.

-• Click on the New Application button, enter a name and click on the Create button.
+- Set up a bot application on Discord and add it to your Discord server. - Click on the New Application button, enter a name and click on the Create button.

-• Select the Bot tab from the navigation on the left side of the page.
+- Select the Bot tab from the navigation on the left side of the page.

-• Click on the Add Bot button and confirm the bot's creation.
+- Click on the Add Bot button and confirm the bot's creation.

-• Click on the Copy button under the TOKEN label in the Build-A-Bot section and paste the value to the discord_bot_token field of the bot's config.json file.
+- Click on the Copy button under the TOKEN label in the Build-A-Bot section and paste the value to the discord_bot_tokenfield of the bot'sconfig.jsonfile.

-• Scroll down and enable the SERVER MEMBERS INTENT under Privileged Gateway Intents.
+- Scroll down and enable the SERVER MEMBERS INTENT under Privileged Gateway Intents.

-replacing the number after the client_id parameter with your bot's CLIENT ID found on the General Information tab.
+- Add the bot to your server by navigating to the following URLreplacing the number after thehttps://discordapp.com/api/oauth2/authorize?client_id=536911178446667779&scope=applications.commands%20bot&permissions=268435456client_idparameter with your bot's CLIENT ID found on the General Information tab.

 After completing the steps above, you can use node index.js to run the bot.